tokio-rs/website/content/tokio/tutorial/async.md

             // return `Poll::Pending`.
             //
             // The `Future` trait contract requires that when `Pending` is
-            // returned, the future ensures that the given waker is signaled
+            // returned, the future ensures that the given waker is signalled
             // once the future should be polled again.
 In our case, by
             // returning `Pending` here, we are promising that we will
             // invoke the given waker included in the `Context` argument